Nonlinear receding-horizon differential game for drone racing along a three-dimensional path: Introduction

 The remainder of this paper is organized as follows.
-In Section 2, we derive dynamical models of a drone and projection of the drone's position onto a three-dimensional path.
-In Section 3, we give an overview of NMPC and NRHDG.
-In Section 4, we propose objective functions for NMPC and NRHDG, including a potential function for role-switching.
-In Section 5, we introduce a performance metric to evaluate controllers and perform numerical simulations of races along a three-dimensional path, demonstrating the advantages of NRHDG over NMPC.
-Finally, in Section 6, we state the conclusions of this study and discuss future work.
+In Section 2, we derive the dynamical models of the drone and the projection of its position onto a three-dimensional path and state the control objectives.
+Section 3 provides an overview of NMPC and NRHDG, proposes objective functions for NMPC and NRHDG, including a potential function for role-switching, and then introduces performance metrics to evaluate the controllers.
+In Section 4, we conduct numerical simulations of races along a three-dimensional path and discuss the implications of these simulations.
+Finally, in Section 5, we state the conclusions of this study and discuss future work.